-Just north of Sandpoint, Idaho, take Highway 200 east to Hope.
+Campsites on National Reservation Systems / USACE-U.S. Army Corps of Engineers / USFS-U.S. Forest Service ust north of Sandpoint, Idaho, take Highway 200 east to Hope.
 This is also the start of the Pend Oreille National Scenic Byway.

-This photographic stretch allows for stunning vistas along the north shore of Lake Pend Oreille.
+This very photogenic stretch allows for stunning vistas along the north shore of Lake Pend Oreille.
 Watch for wayside geologic and historic sites with wide pullouts.
 Look for the historical marker at the Hope Peninsula turnoff and take a moment to view the site of Idaho's first structure made by white men, Kullyspell House, a trading post established by David Thompson in 1809.
 Sam Owen Campground is one mile past Hope on the Hope Peninsula and Game Preserve.
 This popular campground has a day use area (fee required), swimming beach and boat launch.
 Contact Reserve USA at 1-877-444-6777 for reservations.